Particular/docs.particular.net/nservicebus/errors/automatic-retries.md

 snippet:RetryLogging

-Note that in some cases a log entry contains the exception (`Exception included`) and in some cases it is omitted (`Exception omitted`)
+Note that in some cases a log entry contains the exception (`Exception included`) and in some cases it is omitted (`Exception omitted`).